We may earn affiliate commissions for the recommended products. Learn more.

 Remove data automatically from data broker websites

 You can ask to remove your data from LexisNexis, but that's not an ideal option to keep your information and, most importantly – yourself – safe.
 Data brokers will continuously track you: your information will continue appearing on other sites just as quickly.
-For that reason, we recommend using Incogni, a service reinforcing your data privacy.
-It removes your personal information from dozens of people search and data broker sites.
+For that reason, we recommend using a data removal service, such as Incogni or DeleteMe.
+It removes your personal information from dozens of people's search and data broker sites.

-Incogni is a subscription-based service that helps users exercise their right to date privacy.
-It consistently contacts dozens of data broker sites, helping to remove your data from their databases automatically.
-It's the best way to prevent user data from appearing on sites like this.
+• Incogni is a subscription-based service that helps users exercise their right to date privacy.
+Incogni consistently contacts dozens of data broker sites, helping to remove your data from their databases automatically.
+The starting price is $7.19/month.

 Remove data manually from LexisNexis